Rjengman/ComplexSysTI_84/README.md

 **Procedure:**

+*Ensure you are in a complex number mode!*
 *(Before running, simplify equations to form: ax₁ + bx₂ + cx₃ + dx₄ = e)*
 1. Start program
 2. Select # of unknown variabes/equations